HEX DEREF PRO

-- The disassembler includes a built-in assembly signature maker plugin that attempts to generate unique signatures
+- The disassembler includes a built-in assembly signature maker plugin that attempts to generate unique signatures off the whole process

 - Windows debugger that uses windows debug API's to debug: DebugActiveProcess, DebugActiveProcessStop, WaitForDebugEvent and ContinueDebugEvent.

-- A VEH debugger written in C++ (x86_64)
+- A 64-bit VEH debugger written in C++ (x86_64)

 - All major breakpoint methods are supported (Hardware (HWBP), INT3 and page faults) in both debugger modes.